LeonSering/leonsering/content/publication/olver-2023-convergence/index.md

 - paper-conference
 publication: "*Annual Symposium on Foundations of Computer Science (FOCS'23)*"
 doi: 10.1109/FOCS57990.2023.00016
-abstract: <p align="justify">We consider a dynamic model of traffic that has received a lot of attention in the past few years.
+abstract: We consider a dynamic model of traffic that has received a lot of attention in the past few years.
 Infinitesimally small agents aim to travel from a source to a destination as quickly as possible.
 Flow patterns vary over time, and congestion effects are modeled via queues, which form based on the deterministic queueing model